 Consistent with previous reporting periods, the most common issue referred to ICASO is that the complainant does not agree with the outcome of an inspection.
-In the 20 cases on which we reported this year, nine included a complaint about the judgement or other statements contained within the inspection report.
+In the 21 cases on which we reported this year, 13 included a complaint about the judgement or other statements contained within the inspection report.
 These are not matters on which we can comment as it is not within the remit of ICASO to review the professional judgements or decisions made by Ofsted.
-What we have done, however, is consider whether those complaints were properly addressed during the course of Ofsted's own complaints processes.